 Perkins+Will, Chicago, IL, US, Student Intern

-Created presentation drawings for the CORE Center in Chicago, which were featured in a 1999 gallery exhibition about the work of Ralph Johnson, and published in Architectural Record.
+Created presentation drawings for a $13M healthcare facility for AIDS and other infectious diseases in Chicago, which were featured in a 1999 gallery exhibition about the work of Ralph Johnson, and published in Architectural Record.

 Involved from schematic design through construction documents on a wide variety of healthcare, laboratory, and education projects.

 University of Cincinnati, Cincinnati, OH, US, MArch, College of Design, Architecture, Art, and Planning